Julie United States 33 Comments

 #1 Some Hiking Trails are Closed

-Currently, Hidden Canyon and Observation Point are closed due to a rockfall.
-All three of these hikes start at the same trailhead, the East Rim trailhead.
-These trails have been closed since August 2019 and there are no projected dates about when these trails will reopen.
+Currently, Hidden Canyon is closed due to a rockfall.
+Observation Point shares the same starting point as Hidden Canyon in Zion Canyon, at the East Rim trailhead.
+This trailhead has been closed since August 2019 and there are no projected dates about when it will reopen.

 There are two alternative routes to get to Observation Point.
 The shortest option is to hike the East Mesa Trail with a round trip distance of 7 miles.
 On this hike, you will start outside of the park and hike to Observation Point.
 You can also get to Observation Point on the East Rim Trail, starting near the East Entrance of Zion National Park.
 This hike is 20 miles long so it is a massive day hike.
 Learn more about hiking to Observation Point here.